fivetran/dbt_salesforce_formula_utils/README.md

 **Output**: All formulas for the chosen source table will be generated in a single row `select` statement.

+> This option makes use of the `fivetran_formula_model` lookup table, which stores connector-generated SQL queries for each source table.
+Compared to `fivetran_formula`, which is used in Options 2 & 3, it is typically more complete and supports most double-nested formulas.

 ### Option 2: Generate all relevant formula fields using package-made query
-> This option makes use of the `fivetran_formula` lookup table, which requires the package to combine fields' formulas into a SQL query for each source table.
-This option does not support double-nested formulas and may be incomplete compared to Option 1.

 If you would like your model to generate all the formula fields related to your source table then you will need to:
 1. Create a new file in your models folder and name it `your_table_name_here`.sql (e.g. `customer.sql`; this is not necessary but recommended as best practice).